ACS Services, Inc.

 Currently Gail O’Rourke can be found in the design center, on the jobsite or at a client meeting for Cape & Island Kitchens (www.capekitchens.com) where she works as a Cabinet and Kitchen Designer.

 James Richardson “JR”

 William Gallagher Associates

 “The Room to Dream Foundation touched a personal cord for me because I have seen the effect a child’s illness can have on a family.
 I strongly believe in the mission of our organization, am excited to be part of such a wonderful group of people, and consider it both an honor and a privilege to be elected as a member of the board.”

 James is a native of Easton, Massachusetts.
 While studying at The University of Vermont he realized the importance of giving back and being involved with the community.
 Through volunteering at the local Boys and Girls Club, James was able to recognize the importance of a strong support system in promoting positive environments for children.

-James currently resides in Boston, Massachusetts.
+James is also a member of WGA’s Community Involvement Committee and currently resides in Boston, Massachusetts.